BUFFALO RIVER AREA OF CONCERN [AOC]

 (CSOs), are not a limiting factor for supporting aquatic life.

-Buffalo River Area of Concern: A Monitoring Plan for the Delisting of “Impaired” Beneficial Use Impairments
+Buffalo River AOC: A Monitoring Plan for the Delisting of “Impaired” Beneficial Use Impairments

 In 2013-2014, Buffalo Niagara Waterkeeper assumed the task of developing a Monitoring Plan for the 8 of the 9 “Impaired” Beneficial Use Impairments (BUIs) in the Buffalo River Area of Concern (AOC).
 This Plan outlines the sampling efforts needed to redesignate the Buffalo River AOC.
 This report should be seen as a “living document” which needs to be reviewed and updated periodically to reflect any new projects or data acquired in the Buffalo River AOC.

-Please click on the boxes below for more information about the Buffalo River Area of Concern.Issues Affecting the AOC Buffalo River Restoration Projects Technical Documents
+Please click the links below for more information on the Buffalo River AOCIssues Affecting the AOC Buffalo River Restoration Projects Technical Documents